LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Methodology

 For structure-level perturbation, we follow existing work \cite{nmt_se1, nmt_se2} to parse the seed input sentence as a constituency tree and replace the critical token with another token based on \texttt{Bert} \cite{brendel2019accurate}.
 Unlike token-level perturbation, the structure-level perturbation ensures the constituency structure of the perturbed sentence is the same as the seed one. \figref{fig:constituency} shows an example of the structure-level perturbation.
-After replacing the critical token, the constituency tree is the same as the seed one.
+To enhance clarity, our explanation utilizes the left section of the tree as an illustrative example.
+At the apex, the "S" symbolizes the sentence in its entirety.
+Descending from the top, the sentence splits into a noun phrase (NP) and a verb phrase (VP), representing the basic Subject-Verb-Object (SVO) pattern inherent to elementary English structure.
+The NP itself breaks down further into a possessive pronoun “PRP\$” (our) and a common noun “NN” (group), indicating “our group” as the subject of the sentence.
+Within this seed sentence, “group” has been identified as the critical token.
+After feeding the parsed information from the sentence constituent tree into the BERT model, the token "team" is produced as a structural perturbation.
+This method of critical token replacement retains the original sentence structure, affirming the integrity of the constituency tree post-perturbation.

 \textbf{Efficiency Degradation Detection:} After collecting candidate perturbations $L$, we select an optimal perturbation from the collected candidate sets.
 Since our objective is searching this perturbation candidate set that will produce a longer output length, we straightforwardly test all perturbations in this set and select the optimal perturbation that produces the maximum output length.